Home » Latest construction firm insolvency figures

 Latest construction firm insolvency figures

-Construction firms accounted for 17.4% of all insolvencies in England and Wales in October 2024, according to the Insolvency Service, with 319 registered construction businesses becoming insolvent.
+Construction firms accounted for 15.8% of all insolvencies in England and Wales in January 2025, according to the Insolvency Service(1), with 305 registered construction businesses becoming insolvent.

-Of all cases where the industry was captured in the statistics, construction experienced the highest number of insolvencies in the year to October 2024.
+Of all cases where the industry was captured in the statistics, construction continued to experience the highest number of insolvencies in January 2025.

 Source: The Insolvency Service

-In Scotland, there were 13 construction company insolvencies in November 2024, accounting for 11.4% of all insolvencies in the country.
-This was nine fewer than in October 2024, and two more than in November 2023.
+In Scotland, there were 17 construction company insolvencies in February 2025, accounting for 16.5% of all insolvencies in the country.
+This was six more than in January 2025, and two fewer than in February 2024.

 Source: The Insolvency Service

-Within the construction industry, firms categorised as providing specialised construction activities are consistently the most affected across Great Britain.
+Within the industry, firms classified as providing specialised construction activities are consistently the most affected across Great Britain.
+However, analysis shows that their numbers are proportional to their overall share within the construction sector.

 The Insolvency Service also publishes figures for Northern Ireland, but not with sector breakdowns.